 A healthy diabetic diet must consist of all essential nutrients and calculated calories and carbohydrates in order to ensure you don’t overload.
 Research suggests that two servings of nuts (approximately 50-60 grams) lowers and stabilizes blood sugar level in people with Type 2 Diabetes.
 Here is a list of nuts along with their nutrients and the benefits they have when included in the food to control Diabetes.

-BeatO recommends a handful of 6 almonds, 3 pistachios and 2 walnuts a day as part of your diabetic food plan.
+We recommend a handful of 6 almonds, 3 pistachios and 2 walnuts a day as part of your diabetic food plan.
 Toss them in your salad or eat a fistful on your way to work.
-So what really makes the food for diabetic patient go nuts?
+So what really makes the food for diabetic patients go nuts?
 Well, let us find out what the following nuts have to offer?

 Nutrients – Calcium, Magnesium, Zinc, Vitamin E

-Benefits – Lowering cholesterol, reduce risk of heart diseases, protects from different types of cancer and healthy bones.
+Benefits – It helps in lowering cholesterol, reduces risk of heart diseases, protects from different types of cancer and healthy bones.

-Benefits – Lowering bad LDL cholesterol and increase good HDL cholesterol levels.
+Benefits – It helps in lowering bad LDL cholesterol and increases good HDL cholesterol levels.
 Reduce risk of heart diseases and stroke by building a healthy lipid profile.